Posted by Kindra K.

 How will the company enforce the policy, and what will happen to those who violate it?

-An approach to device management that works well for one company, might not work at all for another, But regardless of whether or not you choose to institute a smartphone policy in your business, you can always count on Housecall Pro to help you and your team make the most of your technology.
+A workplace policy for device management that works well for one company, might not work at all for another.
+But regardless of whether or not you choose to institute a smartphone policy in your business, you can always count on Housecall Pro to help you and your team make the most of your technology.
 Our all-in-one platform includes an array of tools you can use to streamline operations and keep customers happy.
 Our solution even features an in-app chat that empowers employees to communicate with customers before, during, and after completion of a project.